apfrancois86/ping-pong/README.md

 * Numbers divisible by 5 are replaced with "pong"
 * Numbers divisible by 15 are replaced with "ping-pong"

-A user should be able to enter a new number and see new results over and over again.
+A user will be able to enter a new number and see new results over and over again.

+###Specs

 ## Setup
 Clone repository and edit HTML CSS, and JS files as needed.
 To view, visit or https://apfrancois86.github.io/ping-pong/index.html